adishofwhat/OpenResearch/README.md

    - The CLI will automatically continue if research stalls
    - You can manually force continuation by pressing Ctrl+C and restarting with the same session ID

-4. **SearxNG Issues**:
+4. **"Failed to search with SearxNG"**:
-   - If SearxNG search is unavailable, the system will automatically use fallback content
+   - Make sure you're running the application with Docker (`run.bat docker`)
-   - No action required - the research will continue with slightly less specific information
+   - If SearxNG fails after many searches, it might be rate-limited - try again later

 ### Getting Help